habitat-sh/habitat/www/source/docs/reference/habitat-cli.html.md

     <SOURCE>    A filepath of the target

 <h2 id="hab-pkg-install" class="anchor">hab pkg install</h2>
-Installs a Habitat package from a Depot or locally from a Habitat Artifact
+Installs a Habitat package from a Depot or locally from a Habitat Artifact, Note: If your running Hab on a mac, use sudo to install packages as may run into issues installing the package dependencies.

 **USAGE**